RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade.md

 * Purchase (or already own) a compatible DSiWare game from the eShop on **the source 3DS**
   + A pirated copy of the game will **not** work
   + For a list of compatible games, see the [DSiWare List](dsiware-list) page
-* The sudokuhax injection zip corresponding to your region
+* The sudokuhax injection `.zip` corresponding to your region
   + [`DSiWare_usa_sudokuhax_v0_injection.zip`](torrents/DSiWare_usa_sudokuhax_v0_injection.torrent) - <code class="highlighterrouge"><a href="magnet:?xt=urn:btih:43a52b6c2b0536203e3415fa7c5ac9a3a2925bd9&dn=DSiWare_usa_sudokuhax_v0_injection.zip&tr=udp%3A%2F%2Ftracker.opentrackr.org%3A1337%2Fannounce&tr=udp%3A%2F%2F9.rarbg.com%3A2710%2Fannounce&tr=udp%3A%2F%2Fexplodie.org%3A6969%2Fannounce&tr=udp%3A%2F%2Fzer0day.ch%3A1337%2Fannounce&tr=udp%3A%2F%2Ftorrent.gresille.org%3A80%2Fannounce&tr=http%3A%2F%2Fexplodie.org%3A6969%2Fannounce&tr=udp%3A%2F%2Fp4p.arenabg.com%3A1337%2Fannounce&tr=udp%3A%2F%2Ftracker.aletorrenty.pl%3A2710%2Fannounce&tr=http%3A%2F%2Ftracker.baravik.org%3A6970%2Fannounce&tr=http%3A%2F%2Fp4p.arenabg.com%3A1337%2Fannounce&tr=http%3A%2F%2Ftracker.aletorrenty.pl%3A2710%2Fannounce&tr=udp%3A%2F%2Ftracker.coppersurfer.tk%3A6969%2Fannounce&tr=http%3A%2F%2Ftorrent.gresille.org%2Fannounce&tr=udp%3A%2F%2Ftracker.filetracker.pl%3A8089%2Fannounce&tr=http%3A%2F%2Ftracker.tfile.me%2Fannounce&tr=udp%3A%2F%2Ftracker.leechers-paradise.org%3A6969%2Fannounce&tr=udp%3A%2F%2Ftracker.tiny-vps.com%3A6969%2Fannounce&tr=http%3A%2F%2Ftracker.opentrackr.org%3A1337%2Fannounce&tr=udp%3A%2F%2Ftracker.yoshi210.com%3A6969%2Fannounce&tr=http%3A%2F%2Ftracker1.wasabii.com.tw%3A6969%2Fannounce"><i class="fa fa-magnet" aria-hidden="true"></i></a></code>
   + EUR - Coming soon
   + JPN - Coming soon